Hamilton Fish III: 1940 election

+Trial of George Hill

 In 1941, a judiciary panel investigating the activities of Nazi agents in the US, sent officers to the Washington headquarters of an anti-British organization, the Islands for War Debts Committee, to seize eight bags of franked congressional mail containing speeches by isolationist members of Congress.
 George Hill, Fish's chief of staff, had the mail taken to Fish's office storeroom just prior to their arrival.

 A grand jury was convened and summoned Hill to explain why he had been so solicitous about the Islands for War Debts Committee's mail and his close association with George Sylvester Viereck, a Nazi propaganda agent.
 (Viereck would later be convicted of violating the Foreign Agents Registration Act and for having subsidized the Islands for War Debts Committee.)
 Hill said that he had not sent for the mail and did not know Viereck.
 The jury promptly indicted Hill for perjury.

 Shortly after the indictment, Fish defended Hill claiming, "George Hill is 100% O.K., and I'll back George Hill to the limit on anything."
 During the trial, Hill had explained that Viereck visited Capitol Hill in 1940 and arranged for wholesale distribution of congressional speeches attacking the administration's foreign policy.
 After hearing that a jury had reached its verdict and anticipating a conviction, Fish issued a statement: "I am very sorry to learn that George Hill, a disabled, decorated veteran of the World War and a clerk in my office, has been convicted of perjury ...
 Mr. Hill is of English ancestry ...
 He had an obsession against our involvement in war."
 Twenty hours later, the jury convicted Hill.

-In a speech to the House of Representatives less than 24 hours after Pearl Harbor, Fish would declare:

-“Now that we are to fight, let us to in with our heads and chins up the American way, and let us serve notice upon the world that this is not only a way against aggression and in defense of our own territories, but a war for freedom and democracy all over the world, and that we will not stop until victory is won. […] I appeal to all American citizens, particularly to members of my own party, and to noninterventionists, to put aside personal views and partisanship, and unite behind the President, our commander-in-chief, in assuring victory to the armed forces of the United States. […]Our country!
-In her intercourse with foreign nations may she always be right, but right or wrong, our country!”

-However, in his autobiography, Fish would describe himself as “ashamed of my remarks.”

-Less than two weeks before the 1942 midterm congressional election, columnist Drew Pearson's nationally syndicated column (Washington Merry-Go-Round) described in detail how in 1939, Fish had received over $3,100 in cash from a source with German ties.
+He was sentenced to 2 to 6 years in prison, which was reduced to 10 months to 3 years on appeal.